tomdh-git/CourseAPI/README.md

 This request is querying for the `CSE 381` courses in the `Oxford` campus for the `Spring 2026` term.

 ### getCourseByCRN
+For querying when you know the CRN of your desired course.

 Accepted Fields:
 * crn (Ex: `12384`) **mandatory**
 * term: (Ex: `"202620"`) **mandatory**